By Sudeep Chand

 Archaeologists believe they have solved one ancient mystery surrounding the famous Easter Island statues.

 At 2,500 miles off the coast of Chile, the island is one of the world's most remote places inhabited by people.
+Up to 1,000 years ago, the islanders started putting giant red hats on the statues.

 The research team, from the University of Manchester and University College London, think the hats were rolled down from an ancient volcano.